• Skip to main content

 Ingredients

-• 1 (16-oz bag) Dried Navy Beans, about 2 ½ cups, sorted and rinsed
+• 1 (16-oz bag) Dried Navy Beans (or other white beans), about 2 ½ cups, sorted and rinsed

-• 1 Ham Bone, or ham hock or ham steak
+• 1 Ham Bone, or Ham Hock

 • ½ large Onion, diced (1 cup)